Should You Upgrade Your GPU or CPU First? How To Decide

 What is a CPU?

 CPU stands for Central Processing Unit.
 Also known as a processor, the CPU is the system’s brain that controls the other parts.
-Just like in a human body, a computer or system cannot function without a brain.
+A computer or system cannot function without a brain like a human body.

 The Central Processing Unit coordinates every computer component – input, output, data storage, running the operating system, processing, and more.